 10 Simple Habits to Practice Positive Thinking

 The methods mentioned above are ways to nullify the impact of negative thoughts.
-There will be times where you will still think negatively, but it shouldn’t have as big of an impact on you.
+There will be times where you will still think negatively, but the impact will lessen.
 This is especially true when you incorporate various habits into your life to improve your positive thinking.

-Here are some things to consider to help you improve your positive thinking.
+Here are some things to consider to help you cultivate a positive mindset.

 1. Do One Act of Kindness Daily